The Intellectual Property Review: Cyprus

 Generally, the procedure by which a mark is granted protection is divided into four main steps, described below.

-If a potential applicant would like to increase the possibility of a smooth registration procedure, it is usually recommended that he or she, via a representative, submits a request for a search either in the Trademark Department's database, TM View or via e-search plus, the trademarks database of EUIPO (formerly known as the Office for Harmonisation in the Internal Market), in order to be reasonably certain that the applicant's mark would have a prima facie strong case for registrability.
+If a potential applicant would like to increase the possibility of a smooth registration procedure, it is usually recommended that he or she, via a representative, submits a request for a search either in the Trademark Department's database, TM View, or via eSearch plus, the trademarks database of the European Union Intellectual Property Office (EUIPO) (formerly known as the Office for Harmonization in the Internal Market), to be reasonably certain that the applicant's mark would have a prima facie strong case for registrability.

 Enforcement of rights